 The Clarendon Fund

-Eligibility for these awards requires a connection to the UK (for full funding) or to an EU country (for a fees-only studentship) often, but not always, on the basis of residency: these eligibility criteria can be found in the AHRC Notes of Guidance and the ESRC Postgraduate Funding Guide.
+Eligibility for these awards requires a connection to the UK (for full funding) often, but not always, on the basis of residency: these eligibility criteria can be found in the AHRC Notes of Guidance and the ESRC Postgraduate Funding Guide.

 This section is intended to direct you to particular opportunities that may be of interest in the fees, funding and scholarship search tool.